surma/surma.dev/content/things/rust-to-webassembly.md

 If a function has an unsized type as a return value, the function gets an addition function parameter in the first position.
 It's the callers responsibility to pass in a pointer where the function can store a “fat pointer”.
 A fat pointer is a tuple of two pointers, combining the the pointers for data and metadata into one data structure.

 > **Octowords:** While not often used, Rust does have `u128` and `i128` as types.
-These are split into two `i64` values.
+Just like fat pointers, these 128-bit wide types are split into two separate `i64` values.

 As I said, this is not something you need to know to use Rust for WebAssembly.
-But if you want to know more, all of this _and more_ is defined in the [C ABI] for WebAssembly that LLVM utilized.
+But if you want to know more, all of this _and more_ is defined in the [C ABI] for WebAssembly that LLVM utilizes.

 ## Module size